learn-co-curriculum/phase-0-git-version-control-introduction/README.md

 And beyond these are even more advanced features that will help you optimize your workflow, once you master the basics.
 If that feels daunting, it's OK.
-Most people learn a few patterns of Git and never lean more until they absolutely have to.
+Most people learn a few patterns of Git and never learn more until they absolutely have to.
 Over years they build up a rich set of techniques, but it's rare to find someone who knows **everything** about Git.
 You don't need to memorize every command and optional flag to get some of its best benefits.